m-gav/active-directory-home-lab/docs/setup.md

 - Configured network adapters to connect to the same VirtualBox Internal Network.
 - Changed system settings to point DNS to the Domain Controller’s IP.
 - Joined each VM to the domain `baltictech.local`.
 - I  ran into a few errors when trying to launch these VMs that I had to troubleshoot.
-Turns out that I had forgotten to enable TPM v2.0 in the settings that Windows 11 requires.
+Turns out that I had forgotten to enable TPM v2.0 in the settings, which is a baseline requirement for Windows 11 to run.
 ---

 ## 4. Active Directory Structure